empipio/Tech-Blog/plan.md

-/\*
-GET RID OF THIS BEFORE SUBMITTING!!!

-app deployed to heroku but error when loading

-can't seed database-banging on about default values etc "Field 'blog_title' doesn't have a default value",

-struggling to test stuff because of the above

-ran a GET request for all posts in insomnia, database not seeded so didn't work but didn't crash... can create a user, hooray get request then works i think login works (get a 204)
-\*/

-/\*

 # Plan

 1. Presented with the homepage - with nav links - and an option to login where I get a list of posts: